TiMusBhardwaj/snowflake_qeries/README.md

 ```

 This function generates a SQL script file named "queries.sql" that contains the queries to grant existing privileges on objects in the "DATABASE" and "SCHEMA".
 The script grants privileges on existing objects in the specified database and schema.
+If Recursive flag is true it will create a recursive folder hierarchy with grants of all objects.

 &nbsp;
 ## Contributing